 The Council operates with one Overview and Scrutiny Committee.
 The Overview and Scrutiny Committee can challenge a decision that has been made by the Executive prior to it being implemented, to enable them to consider the decision and the context within which it was taken.
 They have a remit, which allows them to assist the Council and the Cabinet in the development of its budget and policy framework.
 The Committee produce an annual report on its work.
-The Overview and Scrutiny Committee annual report for 2018/19 concluded that effective scrutiny was taking place: the review of 2019/20 has been postponed due the impact of Covid-19 and will be reported to Overview and Scrutiny Committee on 17 July 2020: any issues identified as part of that review will be incorporated into an update of this Annual Governance Statement during the external audit process.
+The Overview and Scrutiny Committee annual report for 2018/19 concluded that effective scrutiny was taking place: the review of 2019/20 was postponed due the impact of Covid-19 and was reported to Overview and Scrutiny Committee on 17 July 2020: there were no issues identified as part of that review to be included in this Annual Governance Statement.